gustafnk/microservice-websites/index.md

 ##### [Summary](#esi-summary)

 Where Edge Side Includes really shines is the transclusion of static resources like menus and footers, but for integration with dynamic content it introduces performance risks.
 With ESI you need to think about how headers are forwarded when doing HTTP integrations.
 The development perspective is a bit problematic, at least initially.
-If you use ESI in a CDN and still want the site to be visible on a developer machine, you'll need to find and use only the "lowest common denominator" features between the CDN and the local ESI implementation.
+If you use ESI in a CDN and still want the site to be visible on a developer machine, you need to find and use only the "lowest common denominator" features between the CDN and the local ESI implementation.

 <a name="client-side-includes"></a>